regregex/OS126/README.md

 `JMIUSR` (&E685) sends a \*command to USERV, defined at &0200.
-An auxiliary byte value of &01 emulates `*LINE`; other values (between &02 and &7F inclusive) cause entry into the USERV routine with non-standard reason codes.
-X and Y must contain the address of the first argument.
+An auxiliary byte value of &01 emulates `*LINE`; other values (between &02 and &DF inclusive) cause entry into the USERV routine with non-standard reason codes.

-In routines, `SKIPSP` (&E079) returns a non-space character in A, its offset in Y, and `EQ` if that character is CR.  `SKIPSN` (&E078) is the same but ignores the current character by advancing Y over it.
+In a routine handling the new command, `SKIPSP` (&E079) may be passed the current offet into the command in Y.  It returns a non-space character in A, its offset in Y, and `EQ` if that character is CR.
+`SKIPSN` (&E078) is the
+same but ignores the current character by advancing Y over it.

 As an example, a command named `I` whose routine begins with